idaholab/virtual_test_bed/doc/content/htgr/generic-pbr/generic-pbr_model.md

 conditions are kept unchanged.

-The output files consist of: (1) a `csv` file that writes all user-specified variables at each time step; (2) a checkpoint folder that saves the snapshots of the simulation data including all meshes, solutions, and stateful object data.
+The output files consist of: (1) a `csv` file that writes all user-specified variables and postprocessors at each time step; (2) a checkpoint folder that saves the snapshots of the simulation data including all meshes, solutions, and stateful object data.
-They are saved for restarting the run if needed; and (3) a `ExodusII` file that also has all mesh and solution data.
+They are saved for restarting the run if needed; and (3) an `ExodusII` file that also has all mesh and solution data.
 Users can use Paraview to visualize the solution and analyze the data.
 This tutorial describes the content of the input file, the output files and how the model can be run using the SAM code.